 Note: the screenshots are taken from Adobe Photoshop CC Mac version.
 Windows other versions might look different.
 Windows users change Command to Crtl key and Option to Alt key.

 Method 1: Without the 3D Tool

-Step 1: Create a Photoshop document, select the text tool from the toolbar and type the text on the canvas.
+Step 1: Create a Photoshop document, select the Type Tool from the toolbar, and add text on the canvas.